shahram8708/Machine-Monitoring/README.md

 ## 41. Conclusion

 Machine Monitoring is a comprehensive, production-ready Industrial IoT platform that bridges the gap between physical manufacturing equipment and modern AI-driven operations intelligence.
-It takes the full journey — from raw sensor signals on the shop floor, through a secure cloud data pipeline, into a Google Gemini analysis engine, and out to executives, maintenance planners, and technicians through role-appropriate dashboards.
+It takes the full journey — from raw sensor signals on the shop floor, through a secure cloud data pipeline, into the EdgeFormer-PM transformer running locally for analysis, and out to executives, maintenance planners, and technicians through role-appropriate dashboards.

 The architecture is deliberately layered and modular: hardware communicates over standard HTTP, the Flask blueprint structure keeps features independently maintainable, the service layer isolates business logic, and the AI layer is pluggable.
 The platform is equally at home running on a single developer laptop with SQLite and simulated sensor data, or on a production cloud server with PostgreSQL, Gunicorn multi-processing, and real machines sending live telemetry.